A Few Personal Facts

 - Favorite Race Track: The Nurburgring, Nurburg Germany

 - Most Memorable Racing Event: First Open-wheel Win at 12 years of age.

-2017 For 2017 John Edwards drives for BMW for his 5th year.
-He is teamed with Martin Tomczyk, a seasoned veteran having raced in DTM for the past 16 consecutive seasons and was the DTM Champion in 2011.
-The pair are joined by Kuno Wittmer and Nicky Catsburg for the endurance events.
+2017 Edwards drove for BMW for his 6th year teamed with Martin Tomczyk, a seasoned veteran having raced in DTM for 16 seasons and was the DTM Champion in 2011.
+The pair was joined by Kuno Wittmer and Nicky Catsburg for the endurance events.
 He and Tomczyk won Laguna Seca.

 2016 For 2016 Edwards was again teamed with Lucas Luhr racing for the BMW team Rahal Letterman Lanigan in the United Sportscar Championship.
 It was a year with a new car and a year of disappointments with multiple DNFs and only one podium finish.